 “Here, kitty-kitty!”
-Taylor called out the front door.
+Taylor called.
+He leaned out the front door.

 He’d never seen the tiny black cat before it sneaked across his shadowy front yard.
 But he knew little cats should not be out Halloween night.

 He looked behind him.
 Golden light and yummy smells poured from the kitchen.
 Mom was making pie.